freecores/z80soc/doc/README.txt

 TO-DO:
 ----

-- (done)Expand the character sets (this versions have only uppercase letters and numbers)
+- Expand the character sets (this versions have only uppercase letters and numbers)
 - 80x40 Video display
 - Serial communication
 - Monitor program to allow download of programs by serial communication